Search

 This is an essential level of evaluation.
 After all, behaviour change is the ultimate goal of any training programme.
 By evaluating behaviour change, you can determine whether your training initiative helps your learners to apply their new skills in the real world.

-This enables you to identify any gaps between learning and practical implementation.
 As a result, you can refine your instructional strategies, provide more targeted support and reinforce any desired behaviours.

-Applying Level 3
+How to Apply Level 3

 To be able to evaluate any changes in behaviour, you need to start by defining and understanding what the desired behaviour is.
 These behaviours should align with your wider training objectives and organisational mission and values.

+After your learners have completed their training, you should focus on assessing behaviour change.
 You could, for example, observe your learners in their work environment before and after training.
-This helps you to gauge how well they apply their learning, solve problems and adhere to desired behaviours.
+This helps you to gauge how well they apply their learning, solve problems, and adhere to desired behaviours.

 Employees can also demonstrate behaviour change through improved performance.
 This could include, for example, better customer satisfaction, improved sales results or reduced time for completing a specific task.